This article is our attempt to decide what IHG One Rewards points are worth. How should you value them?

 We are not justifying this valuation, except to say that I have looked at enough IHG One Rewards redemptions over the years to be happy with it.

 The steep rise in hotel cash rates post pandemic has not impacted our valuation because IHG has now primarily moved to dynamic pricing, where the points cost is linked to price.

 How high can value go on the upside?

 If you can get 0.6p per point then take it.

-Over the last year, IHG One Rewards has been bringing in ‘revenue based redemptions’.
+Over the two years, IHG One Rewards has been bringing in ‘revenue based redemptions’.
 In plain English, this means that the points required are linked to the cash price.